mhanberry1/Aircache/README.md

 Currently, there are two implementations of the aircache server:

-- [Node.js](./node_implementation): This is the proof-of-concept implementation.
+- [Node.js](server/node_implementation): This is the proof-of-concept implementation.
 It was written in node so that features could be implemented quickly.
 This version will see features first.
-- [C](./c_implementation): This is the production implementation of the server.
+- [C](server/c_implementation): This is the production implementation of the server.
 It is designed to be compiled to an extremely lightweight binary and run without the need for shared libraries.

 ## Compiling the C Implementation

-- Navigate to the `c_implementation` directory
+- Navigate to the `server/c_implementation` directory
 - Run `make all`

 ## Deploying